John Francis Jackson

 John Francis Jackson, DFC (23 February 1908 – 28 April 1942) was an Australian fighter ace and squadron commander of World War II.
 He was credited with eight aerial victories, and led No. 75 Squadron during the Battle of Port Moresby in 1942.

-Born in Brisbane, he was a grazier and businessman, who also operated his own private plane, when he joined the Royal Australian Air Force (RAAF) Reserve in 1936.
-Called up for active service following the outbreak of war in 1939, Jackson served with No. 23 Squadron in Australia before he was posted to the Middle East in November 1940.
+Born in Brisbane, Jackson was a grazier and businessman, who operated a private plane, when he joined the Royal Australian Air Force (RAAF) Reserve in 1936.
+Called up for active service following the outbreak of war in 1939, he served with No. 23 Squadron in Australia before he was posted to the Middle East in November 1940.
 As a fighter pilot with No. 3 Squadron he flew Gloster Gladiators, Hawker Hurricanes and P-40 Tomahawks during the North African and Syria–Lebanon campaigns.

 Jackson was awarded the Distinguished Flying Cross and mentioned in despatches for his actions in the Middle East.
 Posted to the South West Pacific theatre, he was promoted to squadron leader in March 1942 and given command of No. 75 Squadron, operating P-40 Kittyhawks, at Port Moresby in Papua.
 Described as "rugged, simple" and "true as steel", Jackson was nicknamed "Old John" in affectionate tribute to his thirty-four years.
 He earned praise for his leadership during the defence of Port Moresby before his death in combat on 28 April.
 His younger brother Les took over No. 75 Squadron, and also became a fighter ace.
 Jacksons International Airport, Port Moresby, is named in John Jackson's honour.